josephsl/addonUpdater/readme.md

 IMPORTANT NOTES:

 * This is a proof of concept add-on.
 Once the [relevant feature is included in NVDA][2], this add-on will be discontinued.
-* If the new add-on updates specify a compatibility range (minimum and last tested NVDA versions) and if the NVDA version you are running does not fall within the compatibility range, add-on updating will not proceed.
+* If the new add-on updates specify a compatibility range (minimum and last tested NVDA versions) and if the NVDA version you are running does not fall within the compatibility range according to NVDA, add-on updating will not proceed.

+## Version 20.03

+* NVDA 2019.3 or later is required.
+* When installing add-on updates, Add-on Updater will no longer check for compatibility range.
+NVDA itself will check add-on compatibility.

 ## Version 19.11